Get ready for the New Jersey State Econ Challenge ONLINE!

 The New Jersey State Econ Challenge ONLINE! is a fun and free way for students to flex their intellectual muscle and test their knowledge of economics.
 Sponsored by the Council for Economic Education, the Challenge encourages students to apply their economics knowledge by competing with other students from across the state.
-In 2021, there will be two high school divisions in the New Jersey State Econ Challenge ONLINE!.
+There are two high school divisions in the New Jersey State Econ Challenge ONLINE!.
 All high school students are eligible to participate.

 Teachers and students throughout New Jersey will be able to participate regardless of budgetary constraints.
-Each team will complete online exams that cover topics in microeconomics, macroeconomics, international economics and current events for a chance to participate in the National Semi-Finals, which will be held virtually, and the National Finals which will both be held virtually again this year.
+Each team will complete online exams that cover topics in microeconomics, macroeconomics, international economics and current events for a chance to participate in the National Semi-Finals, which will be held virtually, and the National Finals which will be held in-person this year.
 At the National Finals, the title is decided in a heated competition including a critical thinking round and a quick-paced virtual quiz-bowl.

 There is no cost to either teachers or students to participate in the New Jersey State Econ Challenge ONLINE! competition

 Any team of students interested in economics is encouraged to compete and schools may enter multiple teams.
 All members of a team must be enrolled for high school credit at some time during the 2021-2022 academic year.